 Father of Year-6 boy

-THE OPPIDAN APPROACH
+THE OPPIDAN APPROACH to mentoring

 Education is in an interesting place in 2018.
 School curriculums remain bound by prescriptive exam boards and academic targets, leaving less time to focus on the soft skills that parents rightly realise make up a crucial part of their child’s development.
 The ‘soft skills’ are often the hardest to find time for; intangible and without graded results, personal and communication skills lead a long list of vital talents that mustn’t be left behind as a child matures to adulthood.

 We employ academic mentors that seek to incorporate these values into each lesson they teach.
 In London’s growing educational market, tutoring has acquired a potentially pejorative sense.
 Parents do not always admit to hiring tutors for their children and schools have little desire to endorse the unregulated work done outside school.
 Mentoring, however, offers a much broader-based service to both parents and their children, and we hope provides an ethos within education that can work alongside schools.

 Mentoring is the support, advice and direction given throughout a child’s education.
 It manifests itself by drawing out the interests and skills of a child, which lead in turn to increased confidence, conviction and a desire to learn.